• Home

 Using a cheap tomato cage and bamboo supports plus copper spray paint I made the prettiest cottage garden tower for climbing flowers.

 There are also specialty spray paints now to use for DIY projects.
 Not a must-have if you are just starting to stock your craft room but I do love what they do!
-The two that I have are Krylon Sea Glass Spray Paint and also Krylon Looking Glass Paint.
+The two that I have are Krylon Sea Glass Spray Paint and Krylon Looking Glass Paint.

 Here are projects I did with those specialty paints:

 To make something look like glazed pottery I use the Krylon Triple Glaze.
-It really mimics that shiny look of a piece of expensive pottery!
+It mimics that shiny look of a piece of expensive pottery!
 I used it on this Sea Glass Bird Bath to give it its sheen & seal it for the outdoors.

 Spray paint can be used for all sorts of projects but is my choice for outdoor projects because of its durability.